nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 Let's build a minimal Docker container using Microsoft's CBL-Mariner 2.0.

-If you use the CBL-Mariner 2.0 images that Microsoft provides directly you're bound to notice that the container image size is **much** larger than it's Alpine counterpart.
+If you use the CBL-Mariner 2.0 images that Microsoft provides directly you're bound to notice that the container image size is **much** larger than its Alpine counterpart.
 However, there are a number of things that can be done to optimize the usage of this image to meet (or in some cases outperform) Alpine.